-Construction / Site Selection
+Construction & Site Selection

 This committee also finds property on which Habitat builds homes.
 They research, negotiate, and acquire properties for building Habitat houses.
 The committee members are involved in logistics surrounding the acquisition of property such as investigating the feasibility of a property, meeting with sellers, and working with the county or city on zoning issues.
 Volunteers with backgrounds in real estate, site engineering and urban planning experience are especially needed.

 The faith community’s involvement can consist of sponsorship or co-sponsorship of a house; organizing a congregational workday; providing lunches for volunteers on the worksite; making a long-term financial pledge to support our work; advocating in the community for Habitat and for affordable housing; and/or committing to pray for the work of Habitat in the community.

-Development and PR/Marketing
+Development and Communications

 The goal of the committee is to continually seek to raise and maintain the community’s awareness of Habitat’s work in ways that properly reflect the mission, beliefs and image of Habitat for Humanity International.
-Sharing the mission includes: educating and informing the public of Habitat principles, polices and procedures in an accurate and responsible manner.
+Sharing the mission includes: educating and informing the public of Habitat principles, policies and procedures in an accurate and responsible manner.

 Volunteers interested in being partners should be willing to make a long-term commitment to help the Family Support Committee achieve its goals.
 The services provided by the partners vary depending on the needs of the family.
 Budgeting counseling is required for every family.
 Other services include instruction and advice on basic home maintenance.
 Partners make frequent phone and personal contact with the families and establish bonds of friendship and trust.

 The Family Selection Committee chooses families best suited for a Habitat house based on need, ability to pay and willingness to partner.
 The committee holds orientations that are mandatory for new applicants, reviews the newly received applications as well as the mid-process applications, and makes follow- up phone calls to potential applicants in order to gain further information.

 If you are interested in learning more about or becoming part of a committee, please contact us.